 There are several reasons for this:

-- Second, the US has a strict rule of law and property rights culture that protects people’s ability to accumulate wealth.
+- The US has a strict rule of law and property rights culture that protects people’s ability to accumulate wealth.

-- Third, the US has a culture that encourages entrepreneurship and risk-taking.
+- The US has a culture that encourages entrepreneurship and risk-taking.
 In many countries, people are happy to work and live everyday lives; the US has a fiercely competitive nature to it, where becoming rich and aiming way beyond an average wage is the ultimate goal for many.